Achieving excellence since 1983

 What We Do

-To serve as a magnet organization for linking public, private and academic institutions into an effective network to support interdisciplinary communications, management innovation and professional development among Blacks choosing public servicecareers.
+To serve as a catalyst for linking public and private organizations, as well as academic institutions to support the professional development of Individuals choosing public service careers.

 Our Impact

-With over 2,500 members representing more than 350 jurisdictions and 40 local chapters in 37 states, NFBPA has emerged as the nation’s premier association of Black public leadership.
-It has a growing and proud reputation for strengthening the capacity of state and local government managers in a multitude of disciplines, through intensive training, professional development programs, and a powerful network of Black public leadership.
-The organization is governed by a 27 member Board of Directors.
+NFBPA is the nation's premier association of public leadership, with a growing and proud reputation for strengthening the capacity of state and local government managers in a multitude of disciplines, through intensive training, professional development programs, and a powerful network of Black public leadership.

 Objective #1 To serve as a magnet organization for linking public, private and academic institutions into an effective network to support Blacks in choosing public service careers.